spkenv/spk/crates/spfs/docs/design/runtime.md

 Details on startup and runtime procedures.

 SpFS leverages linux namespaces in order to provide a per-process view of the `/spfs` filesystem.
-To render the fileystem itself, `overlayfs` is used.
+To render the filesystem itself, `overlayfs` is used.

 ### OverlayFS and Rendering Layers

-`overlayfs` is a filesytem that is built into the linux kernel.
+`overlayfs` is a filesystem that is built into the linux kernel.
 It allows multiple directories to be layered on top of each other and mounted as a single view.
 It also keeps a working layer at the very top to store all changes made to the filesystem, leaving all of the lower layers unchanged.

 Since spfs layers are stored and identified by a hash of their contents, this immutability is a key feature to how the system works.
-In order to deduplicate and look up graph data quickly, spfs stores all file and object data on disk using their digest. `overlayfs`, however, requires that each layer be laid out in the filesytem as it would be viewed by the user.
+In order to deduplicate and look up graph data quickly, spfs stores all file and object data on disk using their digest. `overlayfs`, however, requires that each layer be laid out in the filesystem as it would be viewed by the user.
 For this reason, there is an additional `ManifestViewer` trait that can be supported by repositories, which provides a local path to what is called a _rendered_ view of a manifest.

-The current filesytem repository creates these renders by hard-linking objects into this tree.
+The current filesystem repository creates these renders by hard-linking objects into this tree.
 We cannot avoid using extra inodes for these renders but this way we do not bloat the disk usage.

 ### Runtime Structure

 The spfs runtime is set up to support the desired workflows for building, committing and reusing filesystem layers.

-In addition to all of the base filesytem layers, `overlayfs` requires a working directory in which to store any changes made to the filesytem.
+In addition to all of the base filesystem layers, `overlayfs` requires a working directory in which to store any changes made to the filesystem.
 Because the `overlayfs` filesystem is run by root, it can create files in this directory which cannot be cleaned up by a normal user.
 For this reason, the working directory is placed into an in-memory `tmpfs` mount which will simply destroy anything in this working directory when it unmounts.

 To keep the `/spfs` and `tmpfs` mount separated per-process, they are both setup in a new linux namespace during the spfs startup/initialization process.
 This process requires special privileges, and so are handled by a separate `spfs-enter` binary that is installed with these capabilities attached.